sukanta0011/Core_Rank01_born2beroot/README.md

 Defaults        iolog_dir="/var/log/sudo"
 Defaults        requiretty
 ```
-- secure_path: already exists in the sudo file, just add the new paths
+- secure_path: already exists in the sudo file, just add the new paths.
+Secure paths are the paths where sudo looks for binary to exeute.
 - passwd_tries: number of time user can retry to get sudo user access if password is wrong.
 - badpass: message shows to the user after every wrong password.
 - logfile: path where all the sudo related logs are saved.